-Whether you want to enjoy a contemplative, socially-distanced stroll through the galleries or participate in a selection of virtual offerings and educational alternatives, SBMA provides visitors with many ways to connect more deeply with the artwork.
-The Museum continually offers a robust calendar of virtual events, tours and classes via Zoom, educational programs, lectures and free resources for adults, families and kids.
-Learn more about virtual offerings here.
+Whether you want to enjoy a stroll through the galleries or participate in a selection of virtual offerings and educational alternatives, SBMA provides visitors with many ways to connect more deeply with the artwork.
+The Museum continually offers a robust calendar of events, tours and classes, educational programs, lectures, and free resources for adults, families, and kids.
+Learn more about events here.

 Hours, Admissions and Tours

 The Santa Barbara Museum of Art is open Tuesday through Sunday, 11 a.m. – 5 p.m, and Thursdays from 11 a.m. to 8 p.m.
-SBMA offers early access from 9 a.m. – 11 a.m. for seniors and at-risk individuals.
 The Museum is closed on Mondays, the 4th of July, Veteran’s Day, Thanksgiving Day, Christmas Day and New Year’s Day.
 On Christmas Eve and New Year’s Eve, the galleries and store close at 3 p.m.

 Admission for non-members is $10 for adults and $6 for kids under 6 and seniors 65+.
 Enjoy free on Thursday evenings from 5 p.m. to 8 p.m.
-Advance ticketing reservations are highly recommended and guarantee your entry time.
+Advance ticketing reservations can be purchased to guarantee your entry time.

 Tips for Your Visit

-If you’ll be attending the Museum with children, drop by the Visitors Services Desks to pick up a free Family Guide, which includes games, activities and information to help parents and children explore the galleries together.
+If you’ll be attending the Museum with children, drop by the Visitors Services Desks or Family Resource Center to pick up a free Family Guide, which includes games, activities and information to help parents and children explore the galleries together.

-To take home a memento of your visit, stop by the Museum Store located on the lower level.
-The store features a variety of items unique to SBMA’s permanent and special exhibitions, as well as art books, jewelry, décor, toys and more.
+To take home a memento of your visit, stop by the Museum Store located on the Ground Level.
+The Store features a variety of items unique to SBMA’s permanent and special exhibitions, as well as art books, jewelry, décor, toys and more.
 Or purchase items at home via the Museum’s online store here.